matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    be part of the connected DAG; it can be an outlier.
 This prevents erroneous relationships being made by abusing the CS API.
  - It is NOT an error to reference an event ID in another room.
 Cross-room threading is allowed and this proposal goes into more detail on how servers should handle this as a possible extension.
  - It is an error to reference yourself.
+Cyclical loops are still possible by using multiple events and servers should guard against this by only visiting events once.

 #### Querying relationships